 Gen X & Boomers – Dominating Mobile & Ecommerce Growth

 Digital adoption has been growing YoY.
 COVID-19 has sped things up, and seen this increase faster than expected.
 72% of Gen X and 50% of

 Boomers say they’re spending more time on mobile during the COVID-19 outbreak (GWI).
 This is set to continue into Christmas, with 43% of people surveyed saying they expect to shop online more frequently after the outbreak is over.

 With more demographics online this year, it’s more important than ever that they have a frictionless experience.
 First impressions mean everything.
 Making the mobile experience smooth, easy, and fast will contribute to winning these markets over.
 Things such as checkout processes, site speed, usability, and communication can all play a part in a positive customer journey.
 There are some great plug-ins you can use if you have a WordPress site.
 Plug-ins such as Flux checkout help optimise and make the checkout process easier and convert more business.
-If you are keen to know more about how – read our blog.

 Self-Gifting & Christmas Shopping – Positive Outlets In Difficult Times

 COVID-19 has affected us all in many different ways.
 When we are sad, there’s one common dominator we all turn to…shopping.